happykhan/microreact-cookbook/docs/an-advanced-tutorial/introduction.md

 date: 2024-03-25
 ---

 *Prepared by Nabil-Fareed Alikhan.
-Originally prsented by Natacha Couto and Julio Diaz Caballero.
+Originally presented by Natacha Couto and Julio Diaz Caballero.
 Last updated 2024-03-28*

 This advanced tutorial has been adapted from content presented in the [Digital Epidemiology Workshop](https://cgps-group.github.io/digitalepiworkshop/hands-on/exercise.html), hosted in Colombia in September 2023.
 In this series of exercises, you will use Microreact to gain knowledge regarding a large collection of *Klebsiella pneumoniae* isolates, sampled from Colombia, between 2013 and 2019.
 At the end of this series of exercises, you will be able to identify a high risk clone circulating in the country.